 Serpentine stone contains more than twenty minerals from the silicate group.
 It is therefore not a sole mineral but a collection, and each is particularly present in minerals rich in aluminium, nickel, zinc, calcium, magnesium and iron hydroxide.
 They are generally rather difficult to identify as they separate themselves into micro crystals.
 The mineral is formed as a result of the interaction between water and peridotite constituting the first 400 kilometres of the Earth’s mantle.
 This rock is polymorphic, i.e. it comes in several different forms, and the most common are three: chrysotile, which contains asbestos, lizardite found in surface layers, and antigorite, made up of 13% water.
 The rock that corresponds to ophidis is called serpentinite.
 It often contains fibres of toxic metals such as asbestos, which is carcinogenic and harmful to the environment.
 It is often confused mistaken for citrine.
 Antigorite gems are very finely cut.
 They are then used ornamentally to adorn jewellery.
 Translucent in appearance, they are highly valued for their purity.
 They also intrigue sculptors who model them into small statues.
 Often tinted, serpentinites mimic natural jade.
 This material is very heat resistant and often acts as an insulator.
 It also has many virtues in litho therapy as a healing stone.

 This olive-coloured mineral has many effects whether psychologically, spiritually or physically.
 It has protective virtues, both on the body and on the mind, against harmful waves as well as worries.
 It helps to relax and calm one’s mind, while helping it to focus by moving beyond daily concerns.
 It opens the mind and directs healing energy to specific points in the body.
 Serpentine stone also relieves stress, especially that which is caused by travel.
 It relaxes anger and soothes tensions so that one feels a deep inner stillness.
 It also boosts confidence and helps its owner feel truly in control of their path and destiny.
 It purifies the chakras and particularly works on the crown chakra.
 It is highly valued for work on the chakras as it aids in the acquisition of wisdom and in spirituality, the reaching of a higher level.
 Meditating with serpentine helps us better understand our natural bonds with the earth.
 It is a mineral that is greatly appreciated by environmental activists and by those who love animals.
-In short:

 The primary physical virtue of serpentine stone is to prevent headaches.
 It soothes tension and relaxes the mind after a confrontation, stress or anxiety.
 It also has recognised healing effects, both at the cardiac and digestive levels.
 It also promotes the secretions of glands if they do not work well.
 This mineral, widely used in litho therapy, has also been proven to ease muscle tension.
 Three varieties of serpentine stand out and are very effective in litho therapy: silver eye, serpentine jade and light serpentine.